 For example, if someone is unmarried at 50 we view them as odd.
-We assume something must be wrong with them, rather than a more appropriate assumption that it is a choice or, they never met a person with whom marriage was a reasonable option.
+We assume something must be wrong with them, rather than a more neutral assumption that it is either a choice or they never met a person with whom marriage was a reasonable option.
 We honor the long-married couple, without any clue as to the actual inner workings of their union.

-Everything is not an explicit choice; and marrying and divorcing are examples of that, and both are extremely complex.
+At the same time, everything is not an explicit choice; marrying and divorcing are examples of that, and both are extremely complex.

 The stigma of divorce is less than it once was, but there is still stigma.
 The married woman is welcomed into certain circles in ways I couldn’t have imagined (before marrying) – and trust me, the divorced woman is not.

 I have never been widowed so I can only comment on my observations of those widows I’ve known.
 They’ve been met with compassion, though I sense they deal with their own version of stigma.

 There are those who marry and divorce, remarry and divorce, and continue returning to the marriage well.
 I can’t say I get it, and I can’t say I would ever do it.
 Are they eternal fools or eternal optimists – or possibly both?
 Is there something in the legal or social status of marriage that they need, or we insist on as a culture?

 How else does that change to a “married” status impact us?